-- 4. The rate at which charge flows through a circuit is to the resistance. c. not related a. inversely related b. directly related - 5.
+- 4. The rate at which charge flows through a circuit is to the resistance. a. inversely related b. directly related c. not related - 5.
 For the following pairs of circuit descriptions, choose the circuit that has the greatest current.

 Given that all other factors are equal, the current will be greatest in a circuit that has